jramaswami/GettingAndCleaningData/CourseProject/docs/CODEBOOK.md

 <tr>
 <td>acceleration.type</td>
 <td>
 The type of acceleration.
-The researches original data included measurements from two devices in the smartphone the subject was wearing: an accelerometer and a gyroscope.
+The researchers original data included measurements from two devices in the smartphone the subject was wearing: an accelerometer and a gyroscope.
 Measurements from the accelerometer represent the linear acceleration.
 Measurements from the gyroscope represent angular